NL33/electron-git/znext.md

 --right click menu -> move to trash -> add "are you sure?"

 --right click menu -> add "rename" file and folder options

+--if there haven't been any changes to docs between versions,when run show changes, show a note in the new window saying something like: no changes to docs between versions

 # contact notes